 - Repeat once each day until there are no longer fleas present.

-When you combine a few of these home remedies for fleas on dogs, you can be sure to eradicate these stubborn pests quickly and safely.
+When you combine a few of these home remedies, you can be sure to eradicate these stubborn pests quickly and safely.
 Choosing to use these natural remedies will prevent the use of harsh and sometimes irritating chemicals while at the same time providing a powerful method in killing and repelling fleas.